Exponents of Jacobians and relative class groups: Exponents of Jacobians

 \textbf{Algebra Intermission: The second bound on $e$. }

-What is left to prove is that there are at least $q^{k/2} -7g$ points in $\Pic^0X$ of order at least $m$, as claimed in the theorem.
-Combined with the above discussion, this would complete the proof that there are at least elements of $\Pic^0 X$ of order at least $m$.
+What is left to prove is the existence of at least $ q^{k/2} -7g $ points in $Q_1, \dots, Q_N\in \Pic^0X$ of order at least $m$, whose pairwise differences have order at least $m$, as claimed in the theorem.
+Combined with the above discussion, this would complete the proof that there are at least

+elements of $\Pic^0 X$ with the desired properties.
 This also implies the full bound on the exponent, since for Bertrand's postulate applied to bound $k$ gives $N(m)\geqslant 1$, thus proving the inequality

-\textbf{Step 2.
-The second bound $N(m) \geqslant q^{k/2}-7g$.}
+\textbf{Step 2: The second bound, $N(m) \geqslant q^{k/2}-7g $.}

 Suppose $\gamma: X \to \PP^1$ is a function of degree $\gon X$.
-Note that when $\gon X > g$, the inequality becomes trivial, so we assume in addition $\gon X \leqslant g$; such an inequality holds for all but finitely many curves by the work of Faber--Grantham--Howe \cite{faber2024maximumgonalitycurvefinite}.
-By Lemma \ref{lem:non-fibralcount} there are at least $N$ degree $k$ points which are non-fibral with respect to $\gamma$ whenever $k$ is a prime such that
+Note that when $\gon X > g$, the inequality becomes trivial, so we assume in addition $\gon X \leqslant g$; in fact such an inequality holds for all but finitely many curves by the work of Faber--Grantham--Howe \cite{faber2024maximumgonalitycurvefinite}.
+By Lemma \ref{lem:non-fibralcount} there are at least $N+1$ degree $k$ points which are non-fibral with respect to $\gamma$ whenever $k$ is a prime such that